MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 4. [Define settings](assessment-create-new.md#assessment-wizard-define-settings)
 5. [Finalize name and endpoint](assessment-create-new.md#assessment-wizard-finalize-name-and-endpoint)

-This “_+ New assessment_” link is only visible in the root environment and to users with “Read/Write” permissions to Assessments as defined in [User roles and access](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/configure-user-access).
-If both pre-requisites are true and the “_+ New assessment_” link still is not visible in left-hand navigation bar, you have reached maximum limit of assessments (16) that can be created at any given time and will need to delete one of your existing assessments before a new one can be created.
+This "_+ New assessment_" link is only visible in the root environment and to users with "_Read/Write_" permissions to Assessments as defined in [User roles and access](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/configure-user-access).
+If both pre-requisites are true and the "_+ New assessment_" link still is not visible in left-hand navigation bar, you have reached maximum limit of assessments (16) that can be created at any given time and will need to delete one of your existing assessments before a new one can be created.
 The Account creation, Account login, Purchase, and Loss prevention assessments in the left-hand navigation bar do not contribute to this limit.

 ## Assessment wizard: Select template